redturtle81/SE_test/README.md

 Some initial setup is required to run this project.

 Make sure that Java 8 and MySql database has been properly installed onto your system.
 Make sure of granting the right permission to the user on the database.
-The credential of the user for the database are:	userName = "gtfs_user";	password = "waynaut";
+The credential of the user for the database are:	userName = "gtfs_user";	password = "waynaut".

 Put the GTFS.zip file inside the "raw_data" folder.

 Run engineered_GTFS.main() to view the output, the structured content of the GTFS files.